scaleoutsean/eseries-perf-analyzer/README.md

 - `USERNAME` - SANtricity account for collecting API metrics such as `monitor` (read-only access to SANtricity - create it in SANtricity)
 - `PASSWORD` - SANtricity password for the collector account
 - `SYSNAME` - SANtricity array name, such as `R26U25-EF600`.
 Get this from the SANtricity Web UI, but you can use your own.
 If you want to make the name identical to actual E-Series array name, [this mage](/images/sysname-in-santricity-manager.png) shows where to look it up
 - `SYSID` - SANtricity WWN for the array, such as `600A098000F63714000000005E79C888`.
-See [this image](/images/sysid-in-santricity-manager.png) on where to find it in the SANtricity Web UI.
+See [this image](/images/sysid-in-santricity-manager.png) on where to find it in the SANtricity Web UI
 - `API` - SANtricity controller's IP address such as 6.6.6.6.
+Do not include `https://`
-Port number (`:8443`) is automatically set in Collector, and `https://` is not necessary either.
+- `API_PORT` - SANtricity port number is automatically set to default (`8443`) if not specified
 - `RETENTION_PERIOD` - data retention in InfluxDB, such as 52w (52 weeks)
 - `DB_ADDRESS`
   - Use external IPv4 or FQDN of the InfluxDB host if InfluxDB is running in a different location
   - Use Docker's internal DNS name (`influxdb`) if InfluxDB is in the same Docker Compose as the Collector
 - `DB_NAME` - database name, can be one per E-Series system, for Collector to use.
 Default (if not set): `eseries`.
-Collector creates database if it doesn't exist.
+Collector creates database if it doesn't exist
-- `DB_PORT` - 8086 is the standard port for InfluxDB v1
+- `DB_PORT` - `8086` is the default port for InfluxDB v1 used by Collector if not specified
 - `OUTPUT` - send to `influxdb`, `prometheus`, or (default) `both`
 - `PROMETHEUS_PORT` - used if `OUTPUT` isn't `influxdb` and default is 8080.
 Make sure Collector exposes with with open external port if you need to access it externally